Packable hyperbolic surfaces with symmetries: Packing density on surfaces

 \begin{rem} Numerically, in Proposition~\ref{prop-packing-density} we have $\rho(g) \approx 0.954929658551$ for large enough genus $g$, which means that some of the genus $g$ surfaces may be very densely packed.
 However, some other ones across $\mathcal{T}_g$ may be packed quite poorly. \end{rem}

-\begin{rem} It is also clear from Proposition~\ref{prop-packing-density} that the best packing density in $\mathbb{H}^2$ achieved by invariant circle packings (i.e. circle packings invariant under the action of a co-finite Fuchsian group) coincides with the best local packing density achieved by packing congruent horoballs in the ideal triangle \cite{BF, Kellerhals}. \end{rem}
+\begin{rem} It is also clear from Proposition~\ref{prop-packing-density} that the best packing density in $\mathbb{H}^2$ achieved by invariant circle packings (i.e. circle packings invariant under the action of a co--finite Fuchsian group) coincides with the best local packing density achieved by packing congruent horoballs in the ideal triangle \cite{BF, Kellerhals}. \end{rem}